-- II.
-In the event there is a wildcard for the 4A championship, including a vacant berth resulting from a zone vacating their zone berth(s): - a.
+I. 3A Competition: There will be 12 teams at each 3A tournament.
+The representation to provincials for 3A boys and a.
 Each zone will receive one (1) eligible team to be considered for the wildcard berth.
-After each zone championship, the team(s) who are eligible to be considered for a wildcard berth will be the highest placed team in each zone that has not already qualified for the provincial championship (even if they are in the zone that is hosting the championship).
+After each zone championship, the team(s) who are eligible to be considered for a wildcard berth will be the highest placed team in each zone that has not already gualified for the provincial championship (even if they are in the zone